FlorianBeckerle/The-Silent-Bell-Of-Aeturnum/Story/Main Plot.md

 - Over years, corruption has seeped out, infecting townsfolk.

-- When the mayor toasts, the bell’s seal shatters, releasing smoke that corrupts everyone at once.
+- When [[Mayor Elric Danton]] toasts, the bell’s seal shatters, releasing smoke that corrupts everyone at once.

 - The loop resets because the bell is also a temporal anchor — breaking means repeating the day.